Why Registering a Used Boat Is Different

 Sales Tax on Used Boats

-Purchasing a used boat from another state adds complexity to the registration process.
-You will need to register the boat in your home state, not the state where you purchased it.
-You may need to provide an out-of-state title, have the boat inspected, and pay your home state's sales or use tax.
+Purchasing a used boat from another state adds complexity.
+You must register the boat in your home state (where it will be primarily used), not the state where you purchased it.
+Key considerations:

 Frequently Asked Questions